Physical activity, exercise and overuse injuries

 Just as too little exercise (hypokinetic) is associated with increased risk of health problems so is too much exercise (hyperkinetic).

-While engaging in more physical activity than the suggested health recommendations can provide you with greater health benefits, the downside to physical activity and exercise is that the more you do the more you increase your risk of injury.
+However, the downside to physical activity and exercise is that the more you do the more you increase your risk of injury.

 During any physical activity stress is applied to your body.